 Today, George B. Duke, Mr. Blaisdell’s grandson, is the sole owner and Chairman of the Board of Zippo.
 Mark Paup is the company’s President and CEO.

-Zippo’s diverse product line continues to grow, and now includes lighter accessories, butane multi-purpose lighters, men’s and women’s’ fragrances, lifestyle accessories, and products for outdoor enthusiasts.
+Zippo’s diverse product line continues to grow, and now includes lighter accessories, butane multi-purpose lighters, men’s and women’s fragrances, lifestyle accessories, eyewear, and products for outdoor enthusiasts.

-It’s estimated that there are some four million Zippo collectors in the United States and millions more around the world.
+There are many Zippo collectors around the world.
 Their fervor and dedication to the brand is unparalleled.
 To enhance the collecting experience, Zippo collector clubs around the world hold meet ups and other events throughout the year.

 Companies around the world continue to use Zippo lighters as an advertising and promotional tool.
 These “advertiser” lighters continue to be among collectors’ favorites.

-In a world where most products are simply disposable or available with limited warranties, Zippo remains backed by its famous lifetime guarantee.
-In more than 84 years, no one has ever spent a cent on the mechanical repair of a Zippo lighter regardless of the lighter’s age or condition.
-The lighter is ingrained in American culture and is a global icon of durability and reliability.
+In a world where most products are simply disposable or available with limited warranties, the Zippo pocket lighter remains backed by its famous lifetime guarantee.
+In more than 85 years, no one has ever spent a cent on the mechanical repair of a Zippo pocket lighter regardless of the lighter’s age or condition.
+The Zippo pocket lighter is ingrained in American culture and is a global icon of durability and reliability.